Wednesday, 13 November 2024

 In terms of detail in the bill, the purpose of the bill is to amend the Tobacco Act 1987 to establish a licensing scheme for tobacco wholesalers and retailers, to repeal provisions relating to e-cigarettes and specialist tobacconists, to provide for forfeiture of prohibited products and to make other related amendments to the Confiscation Act 1997, the Drugs, Poisons and Controlled Substances Act 1981 and the Spent Convictions Act 2021.
 As I said earlier, Victoria is the only state in Australia without a form of tobacco licensing for wholesalers and retailers.
 Further to this, the current regulation places the burden of enforcement of the Tobacco Act 1987 on local government and Department of Health bodies, which are simply not qualified to deal with it and certainly do not have the resources or the understanding to be able to manage this current illicit tobacco crisis.

-Acting Speaker O’Keefe, you will understand as a regional MP yourself and you would probably have had tobacco fires in Shepparton or the region like I have in Wangaratta.
-What happened recently – when I say recently, it was a couple of years ago – the Rural City of Wangaratta decided to clamp down on illicit tobacco.
+Acting Speaker O’Keeffe, you will understand as a regional MP yourself and you would probably have had tobacco fires in Shepparton or the region, like I have in Wangaratta.
+What happened recently – when I say ‘recently’, it was a couple of years ago – is that the Rural City of Wangaratta decided to clamp down on illicit tobacco.
 They did the surveillance and they did all the work to make sure that they were going to stamp out illicit tobacco in Wangaratta.
 They spent $25,000 and took this to court.
 The people who were selling the illicit tobacco got a slap on the wrist and were back selling the next day.
 So the Rural City of Wangaratta said, ‘Well, you can stick that up your jumper.
 We’re not interested in doing that again.
 We’ve spent a lot of money and a lot of time to try and resolve this problem, and they get a slap on the wrist and they’re back out trading again the next day.’
-You can see with stories like that, and we have heard many other stories, that local governments have just put their hands in the air and said, ‘Well, it might be our responsibility but we’re going to stay hands-off on this because it’s just not working.’
+You can see with stories like that, and we have heard many other stories, that local governments have just put their hands in the air and said, ‘Well, it might be our responsibility but we’re going to stay hands off on this because it’s just not working.’
 That is why we need this bill: to start to clarify a bit more about where it lies and who the authorities are.

 The Victorian Liberals and Nationals have been at the forefront, as I say.
 Over the past 12 months we have seen various motions in Parliament as well a successful referral of illicit tobacco to the PAEC inquiry, which I spoke about; the release of the Better Regulation Victoria report into tobacco regulation, or the Cronin report; and the introduction of the Tobacco Amendment (Stamping Out Fire Bombings) Bill 2024.
 So we have been active, and it is important that both sides of this chamber want to make sure that we get the end result that we want, and obviously that is stamping out illicit tobacco.
 But at the end of the day we need to stop these firebombings because this is getting out of control.
 Certainly the Minister for Police at the table at the moment knows only too well the resources that are required to attend to those firebombings.
 They are resources we do not have, and if we could stop that it would free up police resources which would be used elsewhere.